difi/vefa-esubmission/README.md

 The signature is created using the supplied test certificates.

-    java-jar vefa-innlevering.jar -sbdh test -keystore test
+    java-jar vefa-esubmission.jar -sbdh test -keystore test

 The sbdh file is included as part of the signed contents of the ASiC archive.

 ### Creating a single ASiC archive using the supplied test resources
-`vefa-innlevering` comes with some test files and a test certificate and henceforth, we courteously supply you with the ability to create test messages:
+`vefa-esubmission` comes with some test files and a test certificate and henceforth, we courteously supply you with the ability to create test messages:

-    # Creates ASiC archive named 'vefa-innlevering.asice' in current directory
+    # Creates ASiC archive named 'vefa-esubmission.asice' in current directory
-    java -jar vefa-innlevering.jar -bis test -keystore test
+    java -jar vefa-esubmission.jar -bis test -keystore test

 The resulting ASiC archive will only containt the sample BIS XML file: `trdm090-submit-tender-sample.xml`.
 I.e. no SBDH will be included, nor will any attahcments be included.